What childcare is allowed during Coronavirus?

 - seek work

-- attend education or training
+- attend education

 If you have a child or children aged 13 or under, you can form a ‘childcare bubble’ which allows friends or family from outside your household to provide informal childcare.